 Just because something bad is happening doesn’t mean you’re going to go into shock.
 Shock is what happens when you lose your narrative, when you no longer understand where you are in time and space.
 You don’t know what your story is anymore.

 In The Shock Doctrine you talk about how countries the IMF lent money to were said to have sick economies, and specifically, to have ‘cancer.’
 But with Greece we talk about ‘contagion.’
-What are the implications of this change in metaphor?
+What are the implications of this change in metaphor?‘Cancer’ is already a violent discourse.
+When you diagnose a country with cancer whatever treatment you go with is justified, it’s necessarily lifesaving.
+That’s the whole point of the cancer metaphor.
+Once you have that diagnosis, you, as the doctor, are not culpable for the negative affects of the treatment.

 But calling it a contagion of course means that this is about keeping it contained, and preventing whatever rebelliousness is being incubated from spreading, particularly to Cyprus, Portugal and Spain.